biopython/biopython/Doc/Tutorial/chapter_phylo.rst

    sort clades deepest-to-shallowest.

 ``prune``
    Prunes a terminal clade from the tree.
-If taxon is from a bifurcation, the connecting node will be collapsed and its branch length added to remaining terminal node.
+If the taxon is from a bifurcation, the connecting node will be collapsed and its branch length added to remaining terminal node.
 This might no longer be a meaningful value.